 Mining, processing, development and exploration activities depend, to one degree or another, on adequate infrastructure.
-In order to develop mines on its properties, Champion will need to negotiate and conclude various agreements for various infrastructure requirements, including for rail transportation, power and port access with various industry participants, including external service and utility providers.
+In order to develop mines on its properties, the Corporation has entered into various agreements for various infrastructure requirements, including for rail transportation, power and port access with various industry participants, including external service and utility providers.
 These are important determinants affecting capital and operating costs.
-The Corporation has not yet concluded agreements with the relevant rail companies or operators necessary for the transportation and handling of the Corporation's planned production of iron ore and there can be no assurance that agreements on acceptable terms will be concluded.
-The Corporation is also in ongoing discussions with potential strategic partners to evaluate various rail transportation options (including a multi-user facility) but there can be no assurance that any such agreements will be concluded.
-The inability to conclude any such agreements - for rail transportation and power - could have a material adverse effect on the Corporation's results of operations and financial condition and on its ability to produce or market any products from the projects.
+The Corporation has concluded agreements with the relevant rail companies (see "Rail Transportation Contract" above) and operators (see "Rail transportation and port-facilities access agreement" above) necessary for the transportation and handling of the Corporation's production of Bloom Lake iron ore but disruptions in their services could affect the operation and profitability of the Corporation.